Career in medicine in Singapore [guide]

 Ironically, I have been actively dissuading my students.

 It may seem like doctors earn a lot of money.
-Or that telling people you are a doctor comes with an immense sense of achievement and social standing.
+Furthermore, telling people you are a doctor comes with an immense sense of achievement as well as social standing.

 In the past, I too am amongst one of the hopefuls thinking about a career in medicine.